The Citizens' Assembly met on Saturday and Sunday, 26-27 November.

 Professor McCarthy's presentation to the Assembly can also be viewed here.

-- Janice Donlon, HSE Sexual Health & Crisis Pregnancy Programme
+- Janice Donlon (HSE Sexual Health & Crisis Pregnancy Programme) - Briefing Document

 Janice Donlon is Funding Officer with the Crisis Pregnancy Programme.
 She has a background in General Nursing, graduating with a Diploma in Nursing Studies in 2000 and achieving a BSc in Nursing Studies in 2002.
 During her nursing career she worked across a number of Dublin hospitals and also worked in Scotland and Australia.
 She left clinical nursing to work in healthcare administration in 2006 and joined the HSE Sexual Health and Crisis Pregnancy Programme as Funding Officer in 2013.